nikolainobadi/NnGoogleAdsKit/README.md

 - `ContentView` tracks the `isLoggedIn` state to determine whether to display the `LoginView` or `InAppView`.
 - When the user logs in, `InAppView` is shown with the `withAppOpenAds` modifier applied, enabling the app open ads functionality.
 - `InAppView` remains visible as long as the user is logged in, making it an ideal place for the `withAppOpenAds` modifier to work reliably.
-- The `canShowAds` parameter is set based on the userIsPro state.
-If userIsPro is true, indicating a paid user, canShowAds will be false, preventing ads from displaying.
-Otherwise, canShowAds is set to true to allow ads for free users.
+- The `canShowAds` parameter is set based on whether the user is pro.
+Ads will only shown to non-pro users.

 #### Parameters
 - `loginCount`: A binding to the login count, which determines when ads should begin appearing.